 The Flipper Zero has a built-in IR receiver and transmitter.
 By learning and saving the codes from a working PPR-200E, or importing a shared .ir

 file, you can recreate the entire remote.
-I’ve already done this, you can download my E3_ppr200e.ir here.
+I’ve already done this, and you can download my E3_ppr200e.ir here.

 How do I use the IR file with my Flipper Zero?